beardofedu/gh-docs/README.md

   - Examples of what not to document
     - Descriptions of a UI functions as standalone content
     - FAQs (https://content-guide.18f.gov/structure-the-content/#dont-use-faqs)
+- Q for Eric: What are your thoughts on FAQ pages for projects?
   - Examples of what to document
     - Typical workflows (how to install, normal operations, etc)